 No, the timber cladding we supply is inherently durable, meaning no protective coating is necessary if detailed and installed correctly.
 The decision to coat timber cladding is purely an aesthetic one.

 Coatings can be applied onsite manually, weather permitting.
-We offer the option of vacuum coating, the benefits of which are described in full here.
+We offer the option of factory coating, the benefits of which are described in full here.
 However, to summarise, this process will circumnavigate any need to wait for suitable weather conditions before application, and will provide a coated board with a smoother, longer lasting and more consistent finish.

 It depends on various factors such as weather patterns, situation, location and aspect.
 As a general rule the more exposed to wind, sun and rain the cladding is, the quicker it will weather.
 Generally, weathering on exposed cladding will become noticeable within six months.
 For further information, go to our weathering page.

 To see some examples of how cladding samples at Russwood have weathered over time, please have a look at our cladding gallery.

 Yes.
 SiOO:X is a patented silicon technology which is a major step forward in offering timber with a consistently weathered appearance.
 From our factory coating facility we can produce pre-coated cladding which is ready to be fixed as soon as it arrives on-site, regardless of weather conditions.
-Alternatively, for on-site brush application we supply SiOO:X in 3, 5 or 25 litre tubs as well as 250ml sample pots, all of which can be purchased through our online shop.
+Alternatively, for on-site brush application we supply SiOO:X in 3 or 5 litre tubs as well as 250ml sample pots, all of which can be purchased through our online shop.